CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ...
 ```

     * In some cases it is better to activate some hints than let the heuristics to decide with the automatic option

 * How to see the used hints and their values?

- * Declare in yoru submission script:
+    * Declare in your submission script:

 ```
 export ROMIO_PRINT_HINTS=1
 ```

     * Then in your output, if and only if there is collective I/O, you will see the hints, for example:

 ```
 key = cb_buffer_size            value = 33554432